lino-framework/lino/docs/demos.rst

 Note also that :term:`ExtJS` has performance problems when using Firefox with FireBug enabled.
 We currently recommend Google Chrome for being the fastest browser.
 So don't expect too much performance.
-We are looking forward to other people who agree to provide a Lino demo on their server.
+We are looking forward to other people who agree to host a Lino demo on their server.

 `DSBE <http://dsbe-demo.saffre-rumma.net>`__
   A tool for social assistants that